alavuvi/Arduino-ReactionGame/README.md

 # Arduino-ReactionGame

 This was the first applied information technology project in Oulu University of Applied Science.
-Rection game is an arduino based game written in c++.
+Rection game is an arduino based game written in C++.

 <h2>How the game works: </h2>